HudsonBSchmidt-git/Creative/index.md

 ## About
 This site is a work in progress.
-I created it to share my original fiction and worldbuilding projects.
+I created it to share my original writing and worldbuilding projects.